-The internship is a member in good standing of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and has American Psychological Association (APA) accreditation with the next accreditation review in 2021.
+The internship is a member in good standing of the Association of Psychology Post-doctoral and Internship Centers (APPIC).
+The internship is accredited by the American Psychological Association (APA) as of 2014 with the next site visit scheduled for 2021.